tkeskita/unstructured_grids/README.md

 - Selection of cells via operators (UG Select Cells Inclusive/Exclusive)

-- Cell and face zones are visualized by vertex groups.
-Vertex groups for cell zones can be edited.
+- Cell and face zones can be created, visualized and edited by modifying Vertex Groups in Blender.

 - UG GUI Panel is shown as a Tab in Sidebar in 3D Viewport, for easy access to UG operators and information.